 Why Don't You Just Shoot Him?: All MFP officers carry a S&W .357 Model 28 revolver at all times.
 This could have been very useful to Max when he dropped his shotgun while facing the bike gang.

-Then again, his main hand has just been ran over and hitting someone with a shotgun is a lot easier (especially with your off hand) than with a revolver.
+His gun hand has just been ran over and hitting someone with a shotgun is a lot easier (especially with your off hand) than with a revolver.